openactive/data-model-validator/CONTRIBUTING.md

 Generally speaking, you **SHOULD NOT** implement both `validateModel` and `validateField` in the same rule.

+Independently, a rule can also target particular modes of use.
+It is used to restrict rules which should only apply during a particular usage of the models (e.g. an Order used during one of the booking phases - C1, C2 and B).
+By default, a rule will target all modes.

+#### Model & field targetting

 There is a lot of flexibility in the way that you can target rules.

 To target all models at the top level: